Protests erupted on Thursday in the eastern region of the Democratic Republic of Congo, where presidential elections have been postponed.

 Fayulu had earlier condemned the electoral commission’s decision in a post on Twitter, calling it “another strategy to turn the truth out of the ballot box.”

-But a spokesman for the electoral body said that the decision to delay voting in those areas was legal.
+But a spokesman for the electoral body said Wednesday at a news conference in Kinshasa that the decision to delay voting in those areas was “legal.”

 The commissioners blamed the delay, in part, on a massive fire that engulfed a warehouse housing electoral materials in Kinshasa.
 The blaze destroyed thousands of voting machines – about 80% of the city’s stock.